padischer/FitBike/README.md

 # Important
-create_database.sql contains commands that must be used, to create and fill the database
+create_database contains all the commands that must be used to create and fill the database.